Civilian toll mounts as Syria regime pounds jihadist bastion

 Idlib and parts of the neighbouring provinces of Aleppo, Hama and Latakia are under the control of Hayat Tahrir al-Sham, a jihadist group led by Syria’s former Al-Qaeda affiliate.

-The region is supposed to be protected from a massive government offensive by a September buffer zone deal, but Damascus and Russian have stepped up their bombardment since late April, seizing several towns on its southern flank.
+The region is supposed to be protected from a massive government offensive by a September buffer zone deal, but the jihadist bastion has come under increasing bombardment by the regime and its ally Russia since late April.

-Nearly 280 civilians have been killed in the spike in violence since then, according to the Observatory.
+The Observatory says over 260 civilians have been killed in the spike in violence since then.